 After the own goal in the 64th minute, things unraveled for the Wildcats, who allowed two more scores.
 Matthew Durland pushed the spread to 3-0 in the 73rd minute and Ryan Rash put back a deflected shot attempt from Connor LaFerriere in the 78th.

-Linfield surged late in an attempt to avoid the shutout, getting looks from Ivan Colin (So., Napa, Calif.), Chris Musser (So., Salem, Ore.) and Joey Grachek (Fr., Maple Valley, Wash.), but to no avail.
-Defensively, Jorge Rodriguez (Fr., Beaverton, Ore.) made four stops, but also allowed all four goals to suffer his third loss of the year.
+Linfield surged late in an attempt to avoid the shutout, getting looks from Ivan Colin (Jr., Napa, Calif.), Chris Musser (Jr., Salem, Ore.) and Joey Grachek (So., Maple Valley, Wash.), but to no avail.
+Defensively, Jorge Rodriguez (So., Beaverton, Ore.) made four stops, but also allowed all four goals to suffer his third loss of the year.

 AHEAD: The Wildcats welcome Pacific Lutheran to McMinnville Sunday at 2:30 p.m.